JeanCarletta/HeatHack-Sessions/_sources/front-matter/why-engineering.md

 ::::
 *Images licensed under Creative Commons <a href="https://creativecommons.org/licenses/by-nd/2.0/">CC BY-ND 2.0</a>.*

-You should come away from the programme with a new appreciation of engineering and, we hope, able to think a little bit like engineers do.
+Because you will be working with an engineer on problems that matter to you, we think you will come away from the programme with a new appreciation of engineering and, we hope, able to think a little bit like engineers do.

+Community groups often look around for a volunteer with special skills in finance, fundraising, IT, and child protection.
+We think that whenever a community group with a building plans change, they should look around for an engineer, too.